Libensemble/libensemble/docs/function_guides/generator.rst

     H_o['cancel_requested'] = True
     send_mgr_worker_msg(comm, H_o)

 If a generated point is cancelled by the generator before it has been given to a worker for evaluation, then it will never be given.
-If it has already returned from simulation, then results can be returned, but the ``cancel_requested`` field remains as ``True``.
+If it has already returned from the simulation, then results can be returned, but the ``cancel_requested`` field remains as ``True``.
 However, if the simulation is running when the manager recevies the cancellation request, a kill signal will be sent to the worker.
 This can be caught and acted upon